Lazzerman42/ProjectMarvin/README.md

 1. NET 8 SDK
 2. VS 2022 Community or better / VS Code with C# Dev Kit
 3. If you are going to call API:s - you must host BlazorLogWeb so it gets an IP number - not "localhost".
 If you only use it locally in your internal network, you can use http or https.
 If you want to host this webapp internet facing, you must add some kind of login and you must use HTTPS.
+4. SQLite Database - can be run on all platforms

+Coding stuff:
+1. QuickGrid uses Scoped CSS to style the headers and lines.
+"Home.razor.css" - ::deep is for selection the QuickGrid scope.
+For this to work, the Quickgrid must be contained in a container, like a DIV tag
 Have Fun!

 // Lazze Ziden - Stockholm Sweden